dialogshift/dialogshift-webchat-sdk/README.md

 #### Loading scripts

-Start when you inject js and css scripts to a webpage.
+Starts when js and css scripts are injected to a webpage.
 After scripts are loaded SDK is waiting for initialization.

 #### SDK initialization